Society's portrayal of adoption often does not match the reality.

 What do differences matter when you have so much love to give?
 Loving care helps to create strong bonds within the most diverse families.
 However, that also means you have a responsibility to keep difficult ongoing conversations about race and ethnicity with your beloved children and be their closest allies in a world that might point out the differences that don’t matter to you in a straightforward way.

-Consider your extended family, social circle, and neighborhood to make everything you can so that the child of different ethnicity can feel comfortable and accepted.
+Consider your extended family, social circle, and neighborhood and do everything you can so that the child of different ethnicity can feel comfortable and accepted.
 Be realistic and do this work because it is important for the wellbeing of your child.
 Instead of simply shielding him or her, prepare and empower.

 Understand that even if you have done everything to celebrate their birth culture, to make them keep in touch with their community, and provide role models in whom they can see their reflection, it will still be hard for them.
 Racial and cultural connectedness is a complicated thing.
 Some of their peers will still drop phrases like “You aren’t really black/Asian/brown”, while some people will keep complimenting them on their English and ask “Yes, but where are you really from?”
 Don’t leave them alone in their quest for identity; be ready to support them.